mariordev/mailtoui/README.md

 ### STEP 1

 Add MailtoUI via CDN to the bottom of your page, just before the closing `</body>` tag.

-Be sure to replace `[version]` with the latest version number.
+IMPORTANT: Be sure to replace `[version]` with the latest version number.

 ```html
 <body>